+?
 The organizers of a medical education event require that Pfizer pay a fee to cover expenses that are directly associated with a promotional speaker program, such as the cost to rent a separate presentation room.
 Must this fee be paid through a medical education grant from the office of Independent Grants for Learning & Change?

-No. Standard fees required to cover the fair market value of logistical expenses associated only with the Pfizer speaker program may be paid by the appropriate Pfizer Colleagues.
+A No. Standard fees required to cover the fair market value of logistical expenses associated only with the Pfizer speaker program may be paid by the appropriate Pfizer Colleagues. ?
 I've been offered an opportunity to provide a promotional speaker program during a medical education event, but the organizers have told me that no separate room will be available.
 Can I still hold the program?

-Generally, no. However, if it is possible to physically separate your presentation space within the event room, you may consult with your team attorney or BU compliance about an exception to determine if and how the program may be conducted appropriately under the circumstances.
+A Generally, no. However, if it is possible to physically separate your presentation space within the event room, you may consult with your team attorney or BU compliance about an exception to determine if and how the program may be conducted appropriately under the circumstances.

-- For more information about Pfizer's policies and procedures for conducting speaker programs, please refer to Centris or the "Speaker Programs" tab on Global Policy Xchange on GCO On Demand. - For more information about retaining HCPs for activities other than speaker programs, including preceptorships and colleague training, refer to the "HCP Engagements" tab on Global Policy Xchange on GCO On Demand. - For more information about Pfizer's policies for conducting compliant speaker programs for consumers, see Orange Guide Chapter 16: Consumer, Patient, and Employee Interactions. - To determine whether an HCP is licensed in Minnesota or Vermont, consult Veeva CRM or the HCP License List on the MyPfieldNet Compliance page. - For more information about state laws that limit the provision of gifts (including meals) to HCPs, see Orange Guide Chapter 17: State Laws: HCP and State Employee Restrictions. - For more information about the HCP payment disclosure policy, see Orange Guide Chapter 18: Meals, Educational Items, Greenstone Giveaways, and HCP Payment Disclosure. - Refer any additional questions to the M&E team, your manager, or your team attorney.
+- For more information about Pfizer's procedures for conducting speaker programs, please refer to the Speaker Program (Centris) Resources page on Biopharma Ops on Demand.
+For more information about retaining HCPs for activities other than speaker programs, including advisory boards and colleague training, refer to the "HCP Engagements" tab on Global Policy Xchange on Biopharma Ops on Demand. - For more information about Pfizer's policies for conducting compliant speaker programs for consumers, see Orange Guide Chapter 16: Consumer, Patient, and Employee Interactions. - To determine whether an HCP is licensed in Minnesota or Vermont, consult Veeva CRM or the HCP License List. - For more information about state laws that limit the provision of gifts (including meals) to HCPs, see Orange Guide Chapter 17: State Laws: HCP and State Employee Restrictions. - For more information about the HCP payment disclosure policy, see Orange Guide Chapter 18: Meals, Educational Items, Greenstone Giveaways, and HCP Payment Disclosure. - Refer any additional questions to the Speaker Operations team, your manager, or your team attorney.